RuchitaAg/Election-Analysis/README.md

 ## Election Audit Results -

-As part of the analysis using automated script run on a CSV file, it was identified that there was a total voter of 369,711 cated in this election across 3 counties: Arapahoe, Denver and Jefferson. **Denver was the largest county in terms of vote turnout.**
+As part of the analysis using automated script run on a CSV file, it was identified that a total of 369,711 votes were casted in this election across 3 counties: Arapahoe, Denver and Jefferson. **Denver was the largest county in terms of vote turnout.**

 On the candidate list were 3 candidates; Charles Casper Stockham, Raymon Anthony Doane and Diana DeGette.
 **Diana DeGette won the elections with clear majority holding 73.8% of the overall votes casted in her favor.**